Human Research Ethics Approval Notification

 Single ethical review within South Australia

-The University of Adelaide accepts ethics approvals granted to its staff and students by the following five SA Health HRECs, or from another HREC if their ethics approval has been accepted by an SA Health HREC under the National Mutual Acceptance system:
+The University of Adelaide accepts ethics approvals granted to its staff and students by the following SA Health HRECs, or from another HREC if their ethics approval has been accepted by an SA Health HREC under the National Mutual Acceptance system:

 - Women's and Children's Health Network Human Research Ethics Committee

-- SA Health Human Research Ethics Committee
+- SA Department for Health and Wellbeing Human Research Ethics Committee

 - The Southern Adelaide Clinical Human Research Ethics Committee (Flinders Medical Centre, Repatriation Hospital, Noarlunga Health Service, and Southern Mental Health)